ajamyburgh/DVT.AndreM.Elevator/README.md

 ## Assumptions & Comments
 The requirement specifies an (over)simplified elevator control system, and some assumptions were made that affected the implementation:
- - All people are same size and we do not cater for wheel-chairs.
+ - "weight limit, expressed as number of people" suggests all people are same size and we do not cater for wheel-chairs.
+Real elevators would probably have built-in scale to cater for over-loading.
  - "Nearest available elevator" in requirement suggests we only cater for relative floor distance and ignore elevators already moving and/or their direction. (*i.e.* Elevators only have a destination and no scheduled stops along a route.)
  - Prioritise elevators that can service all people waiting.
 Else send nearest elevator with less capacity
  - Elevator system has computer vision to allow "setting the number of people waiting on each floor".
 Assuming this suggests the number of people that will try get into the elevator sent to that floor.